 Entertainment Centers are emerging commercial centers planned or developed with large-scale master plans.
 These centers include a horizontal mix of uses including destination retail, restaurants, employment opportunities, and commercial uses that serve a regional scale.
 Residential uses support these destination developments and offer a variety of urban housing products.
-The master plan for a regional entertainment center reinforces the interdependence of uses to create an experience for visitors in the development.
-The Entertainment Center may have a shopping center, lifestyle area, or something similar as a prominent feature.
+These centers typically include a variety of housing types, though not always.
+The master plan for a regional entertainment center reinforces the interdependence of uses to create an experience for visitors in the development, even though the uses are typically designed as separate pods or neighborhoods.
+The regional eEntertainment eCenter may have a shopping center traditional shopping mall, event center or lifestyle area, or something similar as a prominent featurean anchor of the Place Type.